Lowouik/eztsm/README.md

-# izitsm
+# eztsm
-Izitsm is a web frontend connected to a tsm instance providing an easy, web-oriented, way to interact with TSM.
+Eztsm is a web frontend connected to a tsm instance providing an easy, web-oriented, way to interact with TSM.

+There are some great tools allowing to one or more TSM Server instances, but we believe these tools are a little hard to handle.

+Eztsm's point is to provide a simple way of performing basic operations for non expert people.
+Furthermore, it uses its own authenticating and permissions system, preventing users from having effective rights on TSM and in extension accesing nodes data.

+We believe that if you want to go further, and don't bother administrator access the whole nodes data, more evolved tools such as TSM Manager (www.tsmmanager.com) will be more appropriated.

 ## Features
 As of 01/19/2016, the supported features are:
 - Authentication
+- Admin backend allowing:
+  - Configuration and initialization

 ## Incoming Features
 - Admin backend allowing:
-  - Configuration and initialization
   - Account management (create update delete)
   - Roles and permissions setting
 - Localization (english + french)